 You may apply for a loan from the vested portion of your Plan account while you are still working for Walmart.
-The Administrator has established a written loan program which explains these requirements in more detail.
+The Administrator has established a written loan program explaining the Plan's loan requirements in detail.
 You can request a copy of the loan program or make a request for a loan online at benefits.ml.com or by calling the Customer Service Center at 888-968-4015.